Skip to content

 select_options="ngpus=4",

-# PBS directives (header lines): for array jobs pass '-J' option
+# PBS directives (header lines)

 scheduler_options=user_opts["scheduler_options"],